When asked about teen brain development, I’m challenged to boil a huge amount of research down to a few facts. Here’s how I explain it:

 6. The work of PFC development has to happen during adolescence.
 The kids who did a lot of critical thinking during adolescence will have more robust thinking ability as adults.
 This accounts for the vast differences in intellectual capacity among adults.

-7. The big question: What is your adolescent child doing to regularly exercise critical thinking before the window closes?
+7. The big question: What is your child doing to regularly exercise critical thinking before the window closes?
 What kind of foundation will they end up with?
-As adults, while they can still build on the foundation they established during adolescence, they won’t be able to build a massive palace on a tiny foundation.
+As adults, while they can still build on the foundation they established during adolescence, but they won’t be able to build a massive palace on a tiny foundation.

 As I said, these changes aren’t visible.
 But you and your child need to know they are really happening.